giantswarm/apiextensions/README.md

 #### Cluster API

-For the time being, Cluster API CRDs are also exported by this library using `controller-gen`.
+Cluster API CRDs are also exported by this library using `controller-gen`.
 The version used is determined by the value of `sigs.k8s.io/cluster-api` in `hack/go.mod`.
-The API versions in the generated YAML files is determined by the command in `hack/generate-manifests.sh`.
-The line `paths=sigs.k8s.io/cluster-api/api/v1alpha2` indicates that the CRD should contain only `v1alpha2`.
-At the time of writing, `paths=sigs.k8s.io/cluster-api/api` would result in both `v1alpha2` and `v1alpha3` being included.

 #### Code Generation Tools